octo-technology/OpenTezos/docs/smartpy/write-contract-smartpy.md

     sp.add_compilation_target("Raffle_comp", Raffle())
 ```

-//TODO: Why is the section below shown as a list?
-At least you should add context before showing a list, e.g. "the contracts consists of the following:"

-- **A _SmartPy_ contract** consists of a state with one or several entry points. //TODO: is 'state' the right word here?
-Entrypoints are stored in the state?
-Is it the same as storage?

-It is a class definition that inherits from `sp.Contract`. //TODO: What is a classe definition?
-What does inherit mean?
+**A _SmartPy_ contract** consists of a storage with one or several entry points.
+It is a class definition that inherits from `sp.Contract`.
+> **A class** is a code template for creating objects.
+Objects have member variables and have behaviour associated with them.
+In python a class is created by the keyword `class`.
+> **Inheritance** allows us to define a class that inherits all the methods and properties from another class.

-- **The _SmartPy_ storage** is defined into the constructor `__init__` which makes a call to `self.init()` that initializes fields and sets up the storage. //TODO: What are fields?
-What does setting up the storage mean?
-Is that setting values to null?
+- **The _SmartPy_ storage** is defined into the constructor `__init__` which makes a call to `self.init()` that initializes fields and sets up the storage.

 - **Entrypoints** are methods of a contract class that can be called from the outside.
-Entrypoints need to be marked with the `@sp.entry_point` decorator. //TODO: What is a decorator?
+Entrypoints need to be marked with the `@sp.entry_point` decorator.
+    > **Decorators** are functions that modify the functionality of other functions.
+They are introduced by `@` and are placed before the function.

-- **Tests and Scenarios** are good tools to make sure our smart contract is working correctly.
+**Test Scenarios** are good tools to make sure our smart contract is working correctly.
 - A new test is a method marked with the `sp.add_test` decorator.
 - A new scenario is instantiated by `sp.test_scenario`.
-  - Scenarios describe a sequence of actions: originating contracts, computing expressions, calling entry points, etc. //TODO: Difference between a test and a scenario?
+- Scenarios describe a sequence of actions: originating contracts, computing expressions, calling entry points, etc.
 - In the online editor of SmartPy.io, the scenario is computed and then displayed as an HTML document on the output panel.

+> Note that there is a difference between **Test Case** which is a set of actions executed to verify particular features or functionality and **Test Scenario** which includes an end to end functionality to be tested.

 We will explain in more details the use of all these concepts in the next sections.